 Applicants had to:

-An inter-generational jury of OECD professionals from the Public affairs and Communications and the Public Governance directorates will review applications aiming to create a diverse, representative group of young people.
-Members will be announced end of March; only successful applicants will be contacted.
+An inter-generational jury of OECD professionals from the Public affairs and Communications and the Public Governance directorates reviewed applications aiming to create a diverse, representative group of young people.

 The standard term of appointment for each member will be from March until December 2021.
 Members commit to attend regular meetings with Youthwise members and contribute in meetings with OECD experts.
 Some reading to do ahead of time (approximately one hour per meeting) will be considered.